vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

 There are some KEY BENEFITS to SPLIT-MAC Kiến trúc

 - SCALABILITY
-    - With a WLC (or multiple) it’s SIMPLER to build and support a Mạng with thousands of APs
+    - With a WLC (or multiple) it’s SIMPLER to build and support a Network with thousands of APs
 - DYNAMIC CHANNEL ASSIGNMENT
     - The WLC can automatically select which channel each AP should use
 - TRANSMIT POWER OPTIMIZATION